alebruno/QRDrone/README.md

 # QRDrone
+This repo is composed of two parts:
+* A Python script to calibrate the camera of a Parrot AR.Drone 2.0 makeing use of OpenCV-Python and of the library psdrone
-A small python program to calibrate the camera of a Parrot AR.Drine 2.0 and a simple application in C++ to make the drone able to read QR-Codes using OpenCV and ZBar.
+* A small C++ program to scan QR-Codes using the camera of the Parrot AR.Drone 2.0.
+This program can be built with CMake and makes use (among others) of the libraries OpenCV, ZBar and cvdrone

-After cloning the repo, run the following commend to clone the submodule containing the cvdrone library as well:
+After cloning the repo, run the following commend to get a shallow clone of the submodule containing the cvdrone library:

 git submodule update  --init --recursive --depth 1